MohamadNach/budget-react/README.md

 - **Input Validation**: Input fields for income, expenses, and savings are validated to ensure they are positive numbers.
 Validation is implemented using React Hook Form and Zod.
 If a negative number is entered, an error message is displayed.
 - **Data Persistence**: Data is stored in local storage to ensure it persists across page refreshes.

-### Level 3: Bonus Requirements

-- **Routing**: The app uses React Router to manage navigation.
-When users access `/budget-app`, the Budget component is rendered.
-- **Data Visualization**: A chart is implemented to visualize incomes and expenses using a library like `react-chartjs-2` or `recharts`.
-- **Data Export**: Users can export their income and expense data to a CSV file for external use.

 ## Getting Started

 ### Prerequisites